santistebanc/flights2/tasks/tasks-prd-flight-scraping-app.md

   - [ ] 6.6 Add data retention policies and automatic cleanup
   - [ ] 6.7 Create data health monitoring and alerting
   - [ ] 6.8 Implement backup and recovery procedures for critical data

+- [ ] FUTURE: Audit and complete airports database (low priority)
+  - Review current airports table for missing major/relevant airports (e.g., LAX)
+  - Import or update records as needed to ensure comprehensive coverage
+  - Consider using a reputable, up-to-date airport dataset for bulk import
+  - Test autocomplete and search for major global airports

 ### Notes